sigp/solidity-security-blog/README.md

 <h3 id="block-timestamp-vuln">The Vulnerability</h3>

 `block.timestamp` or its alias `now` can be manipulated by miners if they have some incentive to do so.
-Lets construct a simple game, which would be vulnerable to miner exploitation,
+Let's construct a simple game, which would be vulnerable to miner exploitation,

 `roulette.sol`:
 ```solidity